bridgetownrb/bridgetown_sequel/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request

+## Testing

+* Run `bundle exec rake test` to run the test suite
+* Or run `script/cibuild` to validate with Rubocop and Minitest together.